evert/evert.github.com/_posts/2023/2023-01-12-knex-sql-injection.md

 downloads and is quite popular.

-The security bug is probably one of the worst SQL injections I've seen in recent memory, especially considering the scope and popularily.
+The security bug is probably one of the worst SQL injections I've seen in recent memory, especially considering the scope and popularity.

 If you want to get straight to the details: